kevalsayar/SmartContracts/fractionalNFTs/README.md

 ## **1. Getting Started**

-To deploy and interact with the BEP-20 token smart contract, follow the steps below:
+To deploy and interact with the fractionalNFTs smart contract, follow the steps below:

 ## **Prerequisites**